About us (Study Group for Russian and Eastern European Music)

 - To raise the presence of REEM at meetings of the Royal Musical Association.

-In 2017 REEM's annual conference will be held at Goldsmiths, University of London on Friday 15 December 2017.
-The theme will be MUSIC AND REVOLUTION.
+In 2017 REEM's annual conference was held at Goldsmiths, University of London on Friday 15 December 2017.
+The theme was MUSIC AND REVOLUTION.
 The conference programme can be downloaded here.

 In 2015 REEM's annual conference was held at the Department of Music, University of Nottingham on Monday 22 June 2015.
 The theme was MUSIC AND CRISIS.

 Also in 2015, a conference entitled MUSICAL LEGACIES OF STATE SOCIALISM: REVISITING NARRATIVES ABOUT POST-WORLD WAR II EUROPE was held on 24-26 September at Serbian Academy of Sciences and Arts, Belgrade, under the auspices of the Institute of Musicology of the Serbian Academy of Sciences and Arts (SASA), the Department of Fine Arts and Music of the Serbian Academy of Sciences and Arts, and the BASEES Study Group for Russian and East European Music (REEM).

 In 2014 REEM held a conference on MUSIC AND EMPIRE IN EAST-CENTRAL EUROPE at the University of Durham.

 In September 2013 REEM co-organised a conference on RETHINKING BALKAN MUSIC’S POLES OF ATTRACTION, held in Belgrade, Serbia.

 The Annual Conference 2012 was devoted to MINORITY COMPOSERS and held at the University of Manchester, Martin Harris Centre for Music and Drama, on Saturday 13 October 2012.